-11. The Best Exotic Marigold Hotel, India
+11. The Best Exotic Marigold Hotel

 India, famous for Goa's mesmerising beachs, the historic Taj Mahal and of course the breath-taking Himalayan mountains.
 So, this made the perfect location for the heart-warming 'Best Exoctic Marigold Hotel' starring the creme de la creme of classic British actors, including the talented Judie Dench, Bill Nighy, Maggie Smith and Tom Wilkinson.
 The film follows a group of retirees who venture to India to spend time at a new hotel aimes at older vistors, you soon follow the characters as they discover the true beauty of India and all it has to offer.

 This quirky, Woody Allen classic is set in Spain's majestic city of Barcelona.
 A perfect film to spark a desire to pack your bags and explore Catalonia's colourful capital city.
-Hollywood superstars Peneolpe Cruz, Javier Baradem and Scarlett Johansson take you on an adventure that follows two American girls on a summer holiday in Spain and each become enamoured with a bohemian painter/
+Hollywood superstars Penelope Cruz, Javier Baradem and Scarlett Johansson take you on an adventure that follows two American girls on a summer holiday in Spain and each become enamoured with a bohemian painter/